-- Take steps to minimise the adverse impacts of the collapse or closure of other small and medium enterprises (SMEs) you deal with.
+- Take steps to minimise the adverse impact of the collapse or closure of other small businesses (small and medium enterprises (SMEs)).

 - What to do if you are owed money – steps to debt recovery as a creditor.

-- It is important to seek advice from a trusted business adviser (such as a financial adviser, accountant, registered liquidator or lawyer) sooner rather than later.
+- Seek advice from a trusted business adviser (such as a financial adviser, accountant, registered liquidator or lawyer) sooner rather than later.

 As many Australian businesses begin to reopen and return to ‘business-as-usual’, some businesses continue to deal with and respond to the financial impact of COVID-19.

 Some small businesses may be adversely affected and owed money by other businesses, particularly in industries impacted by the COVID-19 shutdown period.

 The instability created by COVID-19 means it’s more vital than ever to protect your interests when dealing with other businesses.

 To minimise the risk of your small business being adversely affected by the closure of other SMEs, ASIC recommends taking steps before you engage with another business: